ssijaz/ssijaz.github.io/_pages/teaching.md

 From 2017-2020, I have taught undergraduate discussions sections for **Political Inquiry**, a political science methods course and **Comparative Politics** at **UC San Diego**.
 I have also worked as a grader/mentor for **Politics of Development**, **Politics of Human Rights** and **Politics of Diversity**.
 In Summer 2021, I propose to design and teach a course on **Politics of Developing Countries** and **Politics of Modern South Asia** at UCSD as an instructor-of-record.

-I am mindful of creating an inclusive and equitable teaching experience for my students.
+As a woman of color, I aim to cultivate an inclusive and equitable teaching experience for my students.
 My teaching evaluations and statement for inclusive teaching are available upon request.